Foods to Avoid With H. Pylori Infection

 1. Spicy Foods

 Avoid spices such as chili powder, black pepper, red pepper, mustard powder, cinnamon, cloves, nutmeg and mustard seeds.
-These spices can irritate your stomach, exacerbating the symptoms of H. pylori.
+These spices can irritate your stomach, exacerbating your symptoms.6

 2. High-Fat and Fried Foods

 Cut back on high-fat meat and dairy products.
 These foods may increase inflammation in the stomach lining.
 Fatty foods slow down the emptying of the stomach, which can contribute to feelings of bloat or discomfort.
 You should also try to avoid red meats in your diet.6